 - September 26, 1952: The Whitehorse Inn opens one of Canada's most modern cocktail lounges.
 They call it the Rainbow Cocktail Lounge.
 All equipment and decor were of the latest, modern in every respect.

 - September 26, 1952: The Whitehorse Star is available in Mayo and Keno.

 - October 17, 1952: Chapman's Shoe Store moves their present store from Main Street near Fourth Avenue to Fourth and Wood Street.

 - October 17, 1952: A group of citizens organize the S.P.C.A. in Whitehorse to establish an animal care facility in the city.

-- October 24, 1952: Harold Koffman is elected president by acclamation of the Whitehorse Liberal Association on October 21, 1952.
+- October 24, 1952: Harold Koffman was elected president by acclamation of the Whitehorse Liberal Association on October 21st.

 - November 14, 1952: Mr. W.G.
 Brown, former Administrator for the Northwest Territories, has been appointed as Commissioner for the Yukon replacing Fred Fraser.

 - November 14, 1952: G.I.
 Cameron is appointed Sanitary Inspector of the Yukon.

 - November 14, 1952: The Yukon Ski Runners elect the following officers for the coming year: President, Odin Hougen; Vice-President, Emie Viegel; Secretary, Barbara Mamen; Treasurer, Maisie Stegelman.